 Recent theatre credits as writer/director include Destroyed (2024, Theatre Works/Midsumma Festival), Winona (2022 - 2024 National and International Tour), which was nominated for Best Two Person Show and Best International Show at the Hollywood Fringe awards 2023, Ring, Ring!
 (2021, Theatre Works) and BLITZ (2019, Melbourne Fringe Festival).
 Their work has been supported by Creative Victoria, Regional Arts Victoria, The City of Port Philip, Melbourne Fringe and Midsumma Festival.

 Recently, Ebony trained with celebrated physical theatre pedagogue, Giovanni Fusetti (2025).
 In 2022, they were selected to participate in the Finding Your Own True Voice workshop for transgender writers with playwright Jo Clifford.
-Ebony is an alumnus of the Midsumma Pathways Program for LGBTQIA+ disabled people, mentored by esteemed theatre director Adena Jacobs (2021 - 22).
+Ebony is an alumnus of the Midsumma Pathways Program for LGBTQIA+ disabled emerging artists, mentored by esteemed theatre director Adena Jacobs (2021 - 22).
 Ebony currently undertakes classes in circus and performance at Women’s Circus.

-Additionally, they have almost a decade of experience working in live audio and vision production and have worked extensively with Australia’s most esteemed live performance companies, including Opera Australia, Melbourne Symphony Orchestra, Melbourne Theatre Company, Victorian Opera, The Australian Ballet, Ilbijerri Theatre Company, Melbourne International Arts Festival and Melbourne International Comedy Festival.
+Additionally, they have over a decade of experience working in live audio and vision production and have worked extensively with Australia’s most respected live performance companies, including Opera Australia, Melbourne Symphony Orchestra, Melbourne Theatre Company, Victorian Opera, The Australian Ballet, Ilbijerri Theatre Company, Melbourne International Arts Festival and Melbourne International Comedy Festival.
 Contemporary music highlights include mixing at Fuji Rock Festival in Niigata, Japan, Splendour in The Grass, Meredith Music Festival and Fairgrounds Festival.

 Ebony is a proud member of the Media, Entertainment and Arts Alliance (MEAA).